 Ask students to complete the five multiple choice items following the Direct Instruction lesson to gauge their comprehension of the key skill or concept.
 Review student performance to inform instruction and remediation.

-Next, students will begin working on the Applied Reading & Writing lesson that corresponds to the Direct Instruction lesson.
+Next, students will begin working on the Writing Lesson that corresponds to the Direct Instruction lesson.
 To build background knowledge, ask students to read the topic overview independently, think about a personal connection to it, and share their thoughts with a peer.
-Ask them to write about their personal connection in Step 1 of the Applied Reading & Writing lesson.
+Ask them to write about their personal connection in Step 1 of the Writing Lesson.

 We recommend running a vocabulary routine with your class if any of your students are: